vipulnaik/diet-exercise-health/notes/2018-12-head-neck-jaw-tooth-pain.md

 I went to sleep around 8 PM.
 Sleep was relatively good.
 Got an alert around 4:40 when I was also naturally semi-awake.

-## Wednesday, January 1 (2019-01-02)
+## Wednesday, January 2 (2019-01-02)

 I have to go in to the office, so it's a tricky day.

-I decided to take yogurt along so I could have diluted yogurt while in the office, as a replaecment for hot chocolate (that might be too hot for my throat, and have more caffeine/sugar than I would like).
+I decided to take yogurt along so I could have diluted yogurt while in the office, as a replacement for hot chocolate (that might be too hot for my throat, and have more caffeine/sugar than I would like).

 I ate breakfast at home at around 6:30, and left home around 7:45.

+I ended up having the diluted yogurt throughout the day.
+Left the office at around 5:15 but had a slow dinner on the way back.
+Reached home at around 10 PM and immediately went to sleep.

+Had some serious throat irritation for brief periods of time in the evening.

+## Thursday, January 3 (2019-01-03)

+I woke up around 5:30 (semi-awake by around 4:45).
+Feeling better.
+Had turmeric pills in the morning with breakfast.

+Got into the office around 9 AM.

+Had diluted yogurt again during the day while at the office.